Adversity does not build character ... it reveals it.

 QUESTIONS:

-If your leaders are not stepping up and pitching in or even questioning your work ethic like the manager above, what can you do?
+If your leaders are not stepping up and pitching in ... if they are even questioning your work ethic like the manager above, what can you do?

 Two Steps We Highly Recommend